How to Get Small Business Grants in Ontario? Types, Eligibility & Benefits

 • Canada Digital Adoption Program (CDAP): Grants of up to $2,400 to help businesses improve their digital presence.

-• Ontario Centres of Innovation (OCI) Programs: Supports businesses investing in research and development to drive innovation.
+• Ontario Centres of Innovation (OCI) Programs: Support businesses investing in research and development to drive innovation.

 3. Industry-Specific Grants

-• Canada-Ontario Job Grant (COJG): Provides funding for employee training programs, covering up to 83% of costs for small businesses.
+• Canada-Ontario Job Grant (COJG): Provides funding for employee training programs, covering up to 83% of costs for Small Business Grants in Ontario.

 • Agriculture and Agri-Food Canada Grants: Supports businesses in the farming and agri-food industry with funding for equipment and innovation.